Raise Your Glass

 "Raise Your Glass" is a song recorded by American singer Pink for her first greatest hits album Greatest Hits...
 So Far!!!
 (2010).
 It was written by Pink along with frequent collaborators Max Martin and Karl "Shellback" Schuster.
 The song celebrates the first decade since Pink's debut in 2000, and is dedicated to her fans who have been supporting her over the years.
 It was released as the lead single from Greatest Hits...
 So Far!!! on October 5, 2010, by LaFace Records.

-"Raise Your Glass" was released to both critical and commercial success, being acclaimed by most music critics and described as a party anthem, and reaching the top-ten in several countries, including the US, where it became Pink's third number-one single.
+"Raise Your Glass" was released to both critical and commercial success, commended by most music critics and described as a party anthem, and reaching the top-ten in several countries, including the US, where it became Pink's third number-one single.
 In 2011, "Raise Your Glass" was ranked at number thirteen on the "Top 40 Year End Chart" based on Mediabase.

 The song was featured in a commercial for the 2011 film Bridesmaids, and in the theatrical trailers for the films What's Your Number? and New Year's Eve.
 Selling Sunset star Chrishell Stause and Gleb Savchenko danced the tango to the song on the 29th season premiere of Dancing with the Stars.